chauchakching/cccv-blog/content/blog/2022-06-25-multi-threading-in-node-js/index.md

 ## Nodejs `worker_threads` module

-This is an example of the main process spawning a worker.
+This is an example of the main thread spawning a worker.

 ```ts
 // index.ts